-Kept finds the blurry shots, duplicate bursts, screenshots and big videos clogging your camera roll, and suggests what to trash.
-You confirm with a flick — and every delete is recoverable for 30 days.
+Kept finds the ones you'll never open — blurry shots, duplicate bursts, screenshots, forgotten videos — and tells you what to trash.
+You confirm with a flick.
+Every delete's recoverable for 30 days.

 Other apps hand you a long, flat list of duplicates and leave the deciding to you.
 Choosing which of 20 near-identical shots to keep is tiring, so you put it off — and deleting feels risky anyway.
 What if one was a memory?